trmnl-core/services/docs/web/content/pages/deploy-local.md

 Running micro is as simple as typing `micro`.

 ```
+# Display the commands
 micro
 ```

-To run the stack without connecting to the network
+To run the server

 ```
 micro server